Yavapai Foot and Ankle Center

 Podiatry & Foot and Ankle Surgery located in Prescott, AZ

 Each year, more than two million Americans seek medical treatment for heel pain.
 This common problem can make it difficult to stand up, run errands, or stay physically active.
-At Yavapai Foot and Ankle Center, Todd Cox, DPM, and Blake Peterson, DPM, have extensive experience diagnosing and treating heel pain caused by various conditions, including plantar fasciitis.
+At Yavapai Foot and Ankle Center, Todd Cox, DPM, have extensive experience diagnosing and treating heel pain caused by various conditions, including plantar fasciitis.
 To schedule an appointment at the Prescott, Arizona, practice, call to speak with a member of the support staff or book online today.

 Heel pain is a common musculoskeletal problem characterized by swelling, tenderness, or aching at the back of the foot directly below the ankle.

 Heel pain affects everyone differently.
 For some people, it’s a minor annoyance that flares up during exercise.
 For others, it’s debilitating, resulting in chronic discomfort and disability.

 What are some common causes of heel pain?